Family Mediation Office Information

 There are no fees for Family Mediation.

 Are There Other Requirements for Those Who Have Custody or Visitation Disputes?

 Yes.
-A Mendocino County Superior Court Local Rule requires that all parents of minor children going through Family Court attend a parenting apart workshop.
-There are three workshops to choose from.
+Court Local Rule 4.9(b) requires that all parents of minor children with cases pending in Family Court attend a parenting apart workshop.
 These workshops educate parents about parent communication, conflict resolution, the needs of children when their parents do not live together, as well as other topics related to parenting apart.
 The court preferred workshop is offered through the Triple P, Positive Parenting Program.
 A certificate of completion will be submitted to the court upon completion of the workshop.
 The workshop is offered in Ukiah in English and Spanish, and in Fort Bragg and Willits in English.
-The workshop is funded by the Mendocino County Health and Human Services department and First 5 Mendocino and thus free for parents involved in Family Court proceedings.
+The workshop is funded by the Mendocino County Health and Human Services department and First 5 Mendocino and is free for parents involved in Family Court proceedings.
 Contact Triple P at (707)234-3300 to register.
-Information about our two other online courses which satisfy the workshop requirement are available through the Family Mediation office or click below.
+Information about two other online courses which satisfy the workshop requirement are available through the Family Mediation office or click below.